Laxmanmallick1997/frazoo-clone-web/README.md

 to get farm fresh produce directly from farmers.

 # Tech Stacks
-For the frontend, we have used JavaScript, CSS and html.
+For the frontend, we have used html  CSS and JavaScript,.

 <!-- 1 - starting page is index.html